A cheerful paint job welcomes taco lovers to this roadside gem in Los Banos.

 Photography by Gayle Keck

-This blog was first published in February 2014.
+This blog post was first published in February 2014.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.